0 User Reviews

 Originally, the company implemented its OpenVPN using Advanced Encryption Standard (AES) encryption with a 256-bit key.
-It later changed that to Blowfish encryption.
-However, don't worry too much about that, because the company plans to be back on 256-bit AES encryption before the beginning of August 2017.
+It later changed that to Blowfish encryption, but has since (it claims) reverted back to 256-bit AES.
+This should mean that connections are secure.

-Session establishment is protected by 2048-bit RSA encryption.
-This is an acceptable level of security.
-However, the main players in the industry are strengthening this stage of a connection by increasing the length of the RSA key to 4092 bits.
+Session establishment is protected using 2048-bit RSA encryption, which is an acceptable level of security.
 DefenceVPN uses Diffie-Hellman for key distribution, which ensures that new keys are used for each session.
 Overall, this encryption implementation can be considered secure.

 Ease of Use

-Like everything else with this VPN, the website has completely changed since the company began.
-The main page of the site is one long series of sections that covers the first four items on the top navigation bar.
-The Login, Blog, and Support menu options lead to other pages.
+The main page of the site contains a series of sections that cover the first four items on the top navigation bar.
+Login, Blog, and Support menu options lead to other pages.
 And those parts of the websites are pretty good.

 The speech bubbles in the bottom right of the screen give access to the support live chat.
 However, this live chat is not 24/7 and you will primarily use it to start an email support ticket.
 At the bottom of the homepage, you will find a series of quick links.

-Click on the speech bubbles at the bottom right of the website to open a chat window.
-You may have to wait a while before anyone answers your question.
-There is no queue indicator, so you might think that you've been ignored.
+Clicking on the speech bubbles in the bottom right of the website will open a chat window.
+You may have to wait a while before anyone answers your question, and there is no queue indicator – so you might think that you've been ignored.
 It is also worth noting that the live chat is not 24/7, so depending on where you live you might only ever get to start an email response ticket.